webdriverio/webdriverio/website/blog/2020-02-22-webdriverio-v6-released.md

 authorImageURL: https://s.gravatar.com/avatar/d98b16d7c93d15865f34a225dd4b1254?s=80
 ---

-If you read this and are already about to freak out because you just spend a lot of time migrating to v5, don't worry!
+If you read this and are already about to freak out because you just spent a lot of time migrating to v5, don't worry!
 This major update is far less "breaking" than the one last year.
 While all the architectural changes last year left us no choice to break a lot of things, we were very careful this time and made sure that upgrading the framework won't become a big task.

-This major update is much more reasonable and contains subtle changes that will help the project to further grow while running performant at the same time.
+This major update is much more reasonable and contains subtle changes that will help the project further grow while remaining performant at the same time.
 This blog post will go into details about all major changes and will explain what you need to do to transition from v5 to the v6.

 ## Drop Node v8 Support

-We dropped support for Node v8 which has been depcrecated by the Node.js team in the beginning of 2020.
+We've dropped support for Node v8, which was deprecated by the Node.js team at the start of 2020.
 It is not recommended to run any systems using that version anymore.
 We strongly advise to switch to Node v12 which will be supported until April 2022.

 ### How to Update?

-To update Node.js it is important to know how it was installed in the first place.
-If you are in a Docker environment you can just upgrade the base image like:
+To update Node.js, it is important to know how it was installed in the first place.
+If you are in a Docker environment, you can just upgrade the base image like:

 ```git
 - FROM mhart/alpine-node:8
 + FROM mhart/alpine-node:12
 ```

-We recommend to use [NVM](https://github.com/nvm-sh/nvm) (Node Version Manager) to install and manage Node.js versions.
+We recommend using [NVM](https://github.com/nvm-sh/nvm) (Node Version Manager) to install and manage Node.js versions.
 You can find a detailed description on how to install NVM and update Node in their [project readme](https://github.com/nvm-sh/nvm#installing-and-updating).

 ## `devtools` Automation Protocol is now Default

 Because of the great success of automation tools like [Puppeteer](https://pptr.dev/) and [Cypress.io](https://www.cypress.io/) it became obvious that the [WebDriver](https://w3c.github.io/webdriver/) protocol in its current shape and form doesn't meet the requirements of todays developer and automation engineers.
 Members of the WebdriverIO project are part of the [W3C Working Group](https://www.w3.org/testing/browser/) that defines the WebDriver specification and they work together with browser vendors on solutions to improve the current state of the art.
 Thanks to folks from Microsoft there already proposals about a new [bidirectional connection](https://github.com/MicrosoftEdge/MSEdgeExplainers/tree/master/WebDriverRPC) similar to other automation protocols like [Chrome Devtools](https://chromedevtools.github.io/devtools-protocol/).

-Until we have reached consenus between all browser vendors on the new WebDriver architecture the project wants to offer alternative solutions.
-This is why we start with v6 to support Puppeteer natively using the same APIs.
+Until we have reached consensus between all browser vendors on the new WebDriver architecture, the project wants to offer alternative solutions.
+This is why we've started to support Puppeteer natively using the same APIs.
 We already announced support for it [last year](https://webdriver.io/blog/2019/09/16/devtools.html) and have now fully embed it into the project.
 This means that to run a local test script you won't need to download a browser driver anymore.
 WebdriverIO checks if a browser driver is running and accessible at `localhost:4444/` and uses Puppeteer as fallback if not.
-If you use the WebdriverIO API the expirience using WebDriver vs Puppeteer should be the same, running commands on Puppeteer might even be a little faster.
+If you use the WebdriverIO API the experience using WebDriver vs Puppeteer should be the same, running commands on Puppeteer might even be a little faster.

 > __Note:__ using Puppeteer instead of WebDriver is only supported if running tests locally and if the browser is located on the same machine as the tests.